 - Controlling diabetes.

-If we can control those then hopefully we can prevent that secondary neck stroke from happening.
+If we can control those, then hopefully we can prevent a secondary stroke from happening.

 Methodist Health System participated in a statewide stroke drill coordinated through the Nebraska State Stroke Task Force on Oct.
 29 – World Stroke Day.
 Methodist will be conducting drills at three locations (Methodist Hospital, Methodist Fremont Health and Methodist Women’s Hospital) to demonstrate different tactics employed on a case-by-case basis to best address the patient needs by our expert care team.
 See how the drill unfolded at Methodist Hospital.